Hunter791967/Notes_App/README.md

 This project is a simple Notes Application using Flutter.
 It contains page for Showing Notes, Add Note Modal and Page for Editing Note.

+We used Flutter_Bloc "Cubit" for the handling of the change in State Management.

 [//]: # (A few resources to get you started if this is your first Flutter project:)

 [//]: # ()